empiricaly/empirica/Readme.md

 The current requirements for v2 are:

-- macos (working on builds for Windows and Linux)
+- macOS (working on builds for Windows and Linux)
 - Node.js (https://nodejs.org/en/download/)
 - Yarn 1 (https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable, we will
   move to v2 before .0 release)